Raising plants by seed saves you money. Here are a few tips and tricks for successful seed raising for frugal gardeners.

 It’s not a hard science though!
 Start with a damp mix and keep it damp by covering it with a plastic cloche until the seeds germinate.
 Give the mix a spray with water when needed or better yet, keep in a tray with a small amount of water so that the soil can soak up water as needed from below.

 And make sure you check your babies once a day.

 5. PLANT WITH CARE

-There are a variety of containers that you can use to raise seedlings, but recycled plantable pots are not only cheap and environmentally friendly, you can avoid transplant shock by planting your seedlings in their pots.
+There are a variety of containers that you can use to raise seedlings, but recycled, plantable pots are not only cheap and environmentally friendly, but you can also avoid transplant shock by planting your seedlings in their pots.

 Fill your containers with moist seed mix and tap down very lightly with your fingers to eliminate air pockets.
 Seeds need to be wrapped in a blanket of fine seed mix to be warm and comfy to germinate.

 Sow your seeds in damp mix to the correct depth according to the directions on the packet or in your favourite gardening guide.
 As a general rule, sow the seed to one and a half to two times the width of the seed.